Navigating the NESA website to find past papers can be a major pain, so here’s a quick and easy list of HSC Modern History Past Papers!

 HSC Modern History Past Papers

 Maddison Leach completed her HSC in 2014, achieving an ATAR of 98.00 and Band 6 in all her subjects.
-Having tutored privately for two years before joining Art of Smart, she enjoys helping students through the academic and other aspects of school life, even though it sometimes makes her feel old.
+She enjoys helping students through the academic and other aspects of school life, even though it sometimes makes her feel old.
 Maddison has had a passion for writing since her early teens, having had several short stories published before joining the world of blogging.
 She’s currently studying a Bachelor of Design at the University of Technology Sydney and spends most of her time trying not to get caught sketching people on trains.